 South Fylde trains use the main line to Blackpool North until Kirkham and Wesham when they take the branch to Lytham, St Annes and Blackpool South.
 Lytham is an excellent centre with a range of specialist shops, the Lowther Pavilion and the annual Lytham Club Day and Rose Queen Festival/Carnival.
 Ansdell and Fairhaven is close to the Royal Lytham and St Annes Golf Club which hosts major golfing events and Fairhaven Lake.
 St Annes is a delightful town with a Victorian Pier, an annual kite festival and miles of golden sands.
 On leaving St Annes the train enters Blackpool passing Blackpool Pleasure Beach for the world famous fun fair with its spectacular rides such as Infusion, Avalanche, The Big Dipper and The Big One!!
 Then on to the end of the line at Blackpool South which is close to Blackpool Football stadium.

-The Department for Transport’s designation process requires that every community rail partnership (CRP) with a designated line and/or service maintains paperwork including a Route Prospectus, Terms of Reference, and an annual Action Plan, that is reviewed and amended as appropriate.
+The Department for Transport’s accreditation process requires that every community rail partnership (CRP) that have been accredited maintains paperwork including a Route Prospectus, Terms of Reference, and an annual Action Plan, that is reviewed and amended as appropriate.
 Each CRP is also asked to produce an Annual Report of its activities.
 To view the paperwork for the South Fylde Line CRP click the link.